Address: Rathfarnham, Dublin 14

 We apologise for any inconvenience caused, and look forward to welcoming you back to the Castle June 2015.

-Toilets, toilet for visitors with disabilities, car/coach park
+Toilets, toilets for visitors with disabilities, passenger lift, car/coach park

 A playground managed by South Dublin County Council is in the grounds of the Castle